 The highest mountain in Thailand was formerly known as Doi Luang but was renamed in honour of one of the last kings of Chiang Mai.
-King Inthanon was a conservationist who was one of the first to try and preserve the forests of northern Thailand and also realized the importance of Doi Luang for Thailand’s waterways.
+King Inthanon was a conservationist who was one of the first to try and preserve the forests of northern Thailand and also realised the importance of Doi Luang for Thailand’s waterways.
 He ordered that after his death (he died in 1897) his remains be placed at the summit of the mountain.
-King Inthanon’s ashes are contained within the small shrine (pictured right) which is located just beyond the wooden sign which proudly declares, ‘The Highest Spot in Thailand’.
+King Inthanon’s ashes are contained within the small shrine which is located just beyond the wooden sign which proudly declares, ‘The Highest Spot in Thailand’.

 The Royal Chedis